 The move to a new facility in Chicago’s Bucktown neighborhood will enhance the quality and improve the efficiency of the services we provide every year to thousands of our city’s must vulnerable residents while supporting ongoing innovation in our programs.

-1735 North Ashland will be the new home for The Crib, our overnight shelter for young adults, as well as our Health Outreach Bus program and central administration.
-Our target move-in date is spring 2020.
+1735 North Ashland will be the new home for The Crib, our overnight shelter for young adults, as well as our Health Outreach Program staff, their outreach vehicles, and our Central Administration.

 The Crib provides safe, supportive shelter for young adults ages 18 to 24 who are experiencing homelessness.
 The program will relocate from its currently facility in Lakeview to 1735 North Ashland.

 The Night Ministry’s Health Outreach Bus brings free health care, food, clothing, and supportive services directly to seven underserved Chicago neighborhoods six days a week.
-The Night Ministry’s Outreach & Health Ministry staff will relocate from 4711 North Ravenswood Avenue to 1735 North Ashland.
+The Night Ministry’s Outreach & Health Ministry staff are relocating from 4711 North Ravenswood Avenue to 1735 North Ashland.

-The Night Ministry’s headquarters will move from 4711 North Ravenswood to 1735 North Ashland to accommodate increased operations which are critical to supporting innovation and growth in our programs.
+The Night Ministry’s headquarters is moving from 4711 North Ravenswood to 1735 North Ashland to accommodate increased operations which are critical to supporting innovation and growth in our programs.